 The curriculum teaches children how to use a squat toilet and wash hands with soap, when it is important to wash hands with soap in order to prevent germ transfer, why handwashing and toilet use are important for individual and community health, and how to convince friends and family to practice healthy hygiene and sanitation.
 It incorporates learning about changes at the individual level that children are more able to implement, such as making soapy water bottles to conserve water and soap or handwashing with wood ash when soap is not readily available.

-Hygiene with Chhota Bheem was developed in partnership with Green Gold Animation, the Indian Red Cross Society, the Mary Anne Charity Trust, and a Working Group of NGOs and civil society groups dedicated to improving sanitation and hygiene in Tamil Nadu.
+Hygiene with Chhota Bheem was developed in partnership with Green Gold Animation, the Indian Red Cross Society, the Mary Anne Charity Trust, Hygiene Heroes, and a Working Group of NGOs and civil society groups dedicated to improving sanitation and hygiene in Tamil Nadu.
 It was playtested over several months with primary school children in Tamil Nadu.

 The curriculum is being studied in a 30-school pilot study in Tiruvallur district of Tamil Nadu in December 2017 - March 2018 to evaluate its effectiveness in generating learning and behavior change among primary school children.
 Results will be released in Fall 2018.